Particle Physics at the European Spallation Source: Theory

 In the context of the intensity frontier, the ESS will provide a number of exciting opportunities, due to the high neutron and neutrino fluxes.
 First, precision measurements of neutron decay will probe non-standard interactions in the charged-current sector and help to determine the mixing element $V_{ud}$ precisely, Section~\ref{sec:theorybetadecay}.
 Second, measurements of the neutron electric-dipole moment, Section~\ref{sec:theoryedm}, provide the most sensitive probe for CP-violation beyond the SM, as well as stringently bounding the QCD-theta parameter.
 Baryon number violation has been strongly probed in proton decay but alternatives that do not contribute to this exist and can be probed via neutron oscillations to anti-neutrons or sterile neutrons (see Section~\ref{sec:theorynnbar}).
 Both of these will contribute to the understanding of net baryon number generation in the universe.
 Another strength of the ESS will be the searches for extra fundamental interactions and other phenomena discussed in Section~\ref{sec:theoryextra}.
 The nucleon-nucleon weak interaction is expected to have a number of nontrivial features and possible measurements are discussed in Section~\ref{sec:theoryhpv}.
 Moreover, neutrino oscillation measurements will be sensitive to CP violation in the lepton sector and non-standard neutrino interactions with matter (see Section~\ref{sec:theoryneutrinooscillations}).
 Precise measurements of coherent neutrino-nucleus scattering will test neutrino couplings to quarks and help in determining reaction rates for dark matter experiments, as outlined in Section~\ref{sec:theoryneutrinoscattering}.

 In the theory part of this review we have chosen to discuss the physics relevance for the different experimental activities mainly in terms of specific models when we address sensitivities to physics beyond the Standard Model.
 An alternative way to do this is to use effective field theory (EFT) methods, see e.g. \cite{Penco:2020kvy} for a general introduction.
-There are several reasons why we did not choose this method for comparison with e.g. direct searches: \begin{itemize} \item Each experiment typically comes with its own relevant EFT or at least its own relevant combination of coefficients in the EFT.
-Examples are Chiral perturbation theory for a lot of hadron physics, chiral (nuclear) effective theory for nuclear effects, Standard Model Effective Field Theory (SMEFT) and Higgs Effective Field Theory (HEFT), see e.g. \cite{Brivio:2017vri}, for LHC physics, Low-Energy effective field theory below the electroweak scale \cite{Jenkins:2017jig} for neutron beta decay. \item Comparison with direct searches for mediator particles at the LHC and other high energy colliders are typically model dependent. \end{itemize} On the other hand, for low-energy experiments as ESS experiments typically qualify, putting the results in terms of the relevant EFT coefficients makes comparison with models easier.
+We did not do this for the sake of brevity.
+On the other hand, for low-energy experiments as ESS experiments typically qualify, putting the results in terms of the relevant EFT coefficients makes comparison with models easier.
 It also shows the importance of doing complete measurements.

 Next, we discuss in greater details the opportunities discussed above.